The Solar Process

 - Energy Select submits stamped engineered designs and applications for county permits

-- Schedule Installation - With all the paperwork in hand, we are ready to schedule the install at a time convenient for you.
+- Schedule Installation - With all the paperwork in hand, we are ready to schedule the installation at a convenient time for you.

-- Install Days - Since so much pre-engineering is done, our own professional installers will typically finish in 2 to 3 days.
+- Install Days - Since so much pre-engineering is done, our in-house professional installers will typically finish in 2 to 3 days.

 - Final Inspections